KainosSoftwareLtd/Speech-to-Text-Testing-Tool/Google-Speech-to-Text-API/README.md

 ## Using the app

-The app displays a menu.
-Choose a transcription type (single or batch). `Single` transcribes a single audio file. `Batch` transcribes multiple audio files in a folder and calculates averages of results.
+- The app displays a menu
+- Choose a transcription type (single or batch)
+    - `Single` transcribes a single audio file
+    - `Batch` transcribes multiple audio files in a folder and calculates averages of results

 - Single transcription